directus-labs/workshops/slides/slides.md

 ### `aggregate`

-Perform calculations and return a single result for items within a collection.
+Perform calculations and return a single result for items within a collection like counting the total number of answers.
 ```
 http://localhost:8055/items/answers?aggregate[count]=*
 ```